-A home inspection is a professional service used to discover the real condition of a home.
+It is a professional service used to discover the real condition of a home.
 It is expected to perform a visual inspection to check out every major system.
-The idea is to evaluate the performance of the home, not the design, cosmetic or beauty of it.
+The idea is to evaluate the performance of the home, not the design, cosmetics, or beauty of it.
 You are expected to get a home inspection during a real estate transaction, but it can be done anytime.

 A home inspection includes:

 An on-site evaluation performed by a professional, regarding the installed systems in a home.

 A thorough visual inspection.

 Search for elements that are remarkably deficient, hazardous or near the end of their life.

 A home inspection is not an invasive or negative exercise.
 It will help both parts (buyer and seller) to get the most of the transaction.